-The Company and the majority of its subsidiaries use the US dollar as their functional currency because the majority of their revenues and expenses are denominated in US dollars.
-Accordingly, the Company's reporting currency is also US dollars.
-For subsidiaries that maintain their accounts in currencies other than US dollars, the Company uses the current method of translation whereby the statements of operations are translated using the average exchange rate for the year and the assets and liabilities are translated using the year end exchange rate.
+The Company and the majority of its subsidiaries use the U.S. dollars as their functional currency because the majority of their revenues and expenses are denominated in U.S. dollars.
+Accordingly, the Company's reporting currency is also U.S. dollars.
+For subsidiaries that maintain their accounts in currencies other than U.S. dollars, the Company uses the current method of translation whereby the statements of operations are translated using the average exchange rate for the year and the assets and liabilities are translated using the year end exchange rate.
 Foreign currency translation gains or losses on consolidation are recorded as a separate component of other comprehensive income in shareholders' equity.

-Transactions in foreign currencies are translated into US dollar at the rates of exchange in effect at the date of the transaction.
+Transactions in foreign currencies are translated into U.S. dollars at the rates of exchange in effect at the date of the transaction.
 Foreign currency assets and liabilities are translated using rates of exchange at the balance sheet date.
 Gains and losses on foreign currency transactions are included in the consolidated statements of operations.